 Additional time expenditure comes from waiting for the right person to say “yes” or receiving confirmations for your request for quotes (RFQ).
 Switching numbers between budget rows can take longer than production itself.
-To ease and speed up the decision process, Fractory has created a platform where you can get instant pricing on your laser cutting needs.
+To ease and speed up the decision process, Fractory has created a platform where you can get instant laser cutting quotes after uploading your CAD files.

 Bigger projects often involve more people and factors, whose combination can create a project delay.
 Break up your project to smaller manageable tasks.
 We recommend researching, how other similar projects were done – you’ll get ideas and support to your vision.